PlatONnetwork/platon.py/docs/internals.rst

-* Redirect certain RPC requests to different providers such as sending all *read* operations to a provider backed by Infura and all *write* operations to a go-ethereum node that you control.
+* Redirect certain RPC requests to different providers such as sending all *read* operations to a provider backed by Infura and all *write* operations to a platon node that you control.
-* Transparently intercept transactions sent over ``eth_sendTransaction``, sign them locally, and then send them through ``eth_sendRawTransaction``.
+* Transparently intercept transactions sent over ``platon_sendTransaction``, sign them locally, and then send them through ``platon_sendRawTransaction``.
 * Modify the response from an RPC request so that it is returned in different format such as converting all integer values to their hexadecimal representation.